Course Catalogue

 This course relates to the following aspects of the FIA Code of Conduct:

-FIA Code 2.0 Compliance, 3.0 Ethical conduct, 4.0 Conduct towards Donors, 5.0 Conduct towards Beneficiaries and 6.0 Conduct in Supplier relationshipsStorytelling for Impact: Communicate your true value
+FIA Code 2.0 Compliance, 3.0 Ethical conduct, 4.0 Conduct towards Donors, 5.0 Conduct towards Beneficiaries and 6.0 Conduct in Supplier relationshipsStrategic Planning for Fundraising

 Course Overview